 - Increases seizure activity in epileptics

-There are certain adverse reactions that have been observed in dogs treated with Metoclopramide, and due to the medication’s ability to cross the blood-brain barrier, some of these effects are neurological.
+There are certain adverse effects that have been observed in dogs treated with Metoclopramide, and due to the medication’s ability to cross the blood-brain barrier, some of these effects are neurological.
 If you notice unfavorable side-effects, be sure to consult your veterinarian, as your dog’s dosage may require an adjustment or an alternative form of therapy may be recommended.

 In severe cases, dogs with a predisposition to seizures may experience seizures when taking Metoclopramide; however this should not occur in dogs who have never been diagnosed for seizure-related conditions.
 In any case, if you notice any of these symptoms or anything else unusual, discontinue usage and contact your vet immediately.